Whirligig

 A whirligig is an object that spins or whirls, or has at least one part that spins or whirls.
 It can also be a pinwheel, spinning top, buzzer, comic weathervane, gee-haw, spinner, whirlygig, whirlijig, whirlyjig, whirlybird, or simply a whirly.
 They are most commonly powered by the wind but can be hand-, friction- or motor-powered.
 They can be used as kinetic garden ornaments, and can be designed to transmit sound and vibration into the ground to repel burrowing rodents.

 Types

-Whirligigs can be divided into four categories: button, friction, string and wind-driven.
+Whirligigs can be divided into four categories: button, friction, string, and wind-driven.

 Button whirligigs

 Button whirligigs, also known as button spinners and buzzers, are the oldest known whirligigs.
 They require only a piece of clay or bone and a strip of hide.
 The ancient Greeks had their own version of this toy, called an iynx, and Native American cultures had another in 500 BC.
-Many a child of the Great Depression from the southern Appalachians and Ozarks remembers a button or token, or coin and a string as the primary spinning toy of their youth.
+They were a popular children's toy during the Great Depression.

 Button whirligigs are simple spinning toys whereby two looped ends of twisting thread are pulled with both arms, causing the button to spin.
 Button whirligigs are often seen today in craft shops and souvenir stores in the southern Appalachian Mountains.